Pinning control of chimera states in systems with higher-order interactions: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

 In this section we show the numerical results of our pinning approaches.
-We start by comparing the case of a $3$-hyperring, where chimera states occur with both pinning approaches, with its corresponding clique-projected network, where chimera states do not emerge.
-Then, we will exploit the hyperring structure and develop a pinning strategy that maximizes the width of the incoherence region while the number of controlled nodes remains low.
-For the latter, we will show the results only for additive pinning, leaving the discussion of the analogous results obtained through parametric pinning in Appendix \ref{sec:appB}.
+We start by {considering the case $\mathcal{I}_p=\{1,\ldots,N_p\}$, and compare the results obtained on a $3$-hyperring}, where chimera states occur with both pinning approaches, with its corresponding clique-projected network, where chimera states do not emerge.
+Then, {by leveraging the structure of the hyperring, we develop a different strategy to select the pinned nodes, i.e., we define a different set $\mathcal{I}_p$ based on the structure under control, and show how this} maximizes the width of the incoherence region while the number of controlled nodes remains low.
+For the latter, we will show the results only for additive pinning, leaving the discussion of the analogous results obtained through parametric pinning in Appendix \ref{sec:appB}. \\ { Lastly, let us point out that there is no universal consensus on when a state is chimera or not.
+There are some obvious features and characteristics, both quantitative and phenomenological, however, scholars may give different definition to patterns exhibiting some incoherence \cite{haugland2021changing}.
+Here, we will call \textit{chimeras} the states where the incoherence regions exhibit the chaotic behavior shown by Kuramoto and Battogtokh \cite{kuramoto2002coexistence} and, for our specific case of phase chimeras, by Zajdela and Abrams \cite{zajdela_abrams}.
+We will call states exhibiting a weak incoherence \textit{weak chimera-like states}, inspired by the definition given by Aswhin and Burylko for chimera states with respect to frequencies \cite{ashwin2015weak}.}